 - Play with “Fit” “Scale” “Select by File Size” and “Auto-Rotate and Center” to get the right size test square.
 These settings may vary depending on your combination of printer and pattern.

 - Write down settings for future reference

-- Use Mac Preview or the Adobe Reader that comes with Windows 8 to print.
+- Use Mac Preview, your internet browser or the Adobe Reader that comes with Windows 8 to print.
 I have personally printed from Mac Preview and seen every page be off by a different amount!
 And if you click print straight from the internet browser or your email, you may even end up with missing lines or that aren’t on the actual pattern.
 Always download the pattern, then open in Adobe Reader.

 - Print the whole pattern before measuring the test square

 - Assume that because you used the same settings as you used another time the pattern is correct.
 ALWAYS MEASURE THE TEST SQUARE.

 Once you’ve printed, you can use scissors, or a rotary cutter to cut off tile edges.
 I cut off two edges only, then overlap the tiles and tape on the size line I’m going to cut.